PreethamBomma/etcher/README.md

 # (Kerberos) Etcher

 Kerberos Etcher is a fork of the [Etcher repo](https://github.com/balena-io/etcher).
 We've have added some functionality on top of Etcher, to make it easier for our Kerberos.io users to get started.
-The idea of Kerberos Etcher, is that it will download the desired version of Kerberos.io for you, and afterwards set the right network configuration.
+The idea of Kerberos Etcher, is that it will **download the desired version** of Kerberos.io for you, and afterwards **set the right network configuration**.

 The goal is to get Kerberos.io up and running in a few clicks, and a couple of minutes.